Contact

 Prita Meier

-Associate Professor of Art History; The Institute of Fine Arts and College of Arts and Sciences
+Associate Professor of Art History; The Institute of Fine Arts and the College of Arts and Sciences

 PhD, Harvard University; MA, University of Iowa; BA, University of Florida